pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 p.show()
 ```

-This creates a high-resolution figure perfect for publications or presentations."
+This makes a high-resolution figure perfect for papers or presentations."

 ## The add_mesh Method - Styling Your Data (3 minutes)
 "The `add_mesh` method is where the magic happens.
-It's your primary tool for controlling how data appears in your visualization.
-Let's explore its key parameters:
+It's your main tool for controlling how data looks in your picture.
+Let's look at its key parameters:

 **Color and Colormaps:**
 ```python